oweitman/ioBroker.squeezeboxrpc/README.md

   Placeholder for the next version (at the beginning of the line):
    ### **WORK IN PROGRESS**
 -->
+### 1.3.13 (2024-08-05)

+-   revert the fix for artist handling due to negative effect of spotify

 ### 1.3.12 (2024-08-05)

 -   improve cmdGoto handling by kairauer, close PR #74